kivy/kivy/doc/sources/guide2/basic.rst

 This Label will be the Root Widget of this App.

 ..
 Note::
-    Python uses indentation to denote code blocks, there for make note that in the code provided at line 9 the class and function definition ends
+    Python uses indentation to denote code blocks, therefore make note that in the code provided above, at line 9 the class and function definition ends.

 Now on to the portion that will make our app run at line 11 and 12::